 Tariff protection: preferential applied and faced tariffs by the country, disaggregated by industries and production stages (in %, latest available year [t])

 Source: CEPII-ITC, MAcMap-HS6 2016 v 1.0 database.

-Applied preferential tariff: the lowest rate applicable to a single partner, taking into account the preferential agreements.
+Tariff applied by the country to imports: the lowest rate applicable to a single partner, taking into account the preferential agreements.